 Activities & Destinations

-There is a wide variety of things to do in the area for all tastes and we invite you to review the outlines below so that you can fully enjoy the attractions of the local area and plan sufficient time for their enjoyment.
-You may like to download Sarah’s Diary and enjoy the account of one couple who spent a week with us.
+There are plenty of things for the adventurous to do in the area and we invite you to review the outlines below so that you can plan sufficient time for their enjoyment.
+Fancy a swim or a paddle in the Buffalo River?
+A hike to the summit of Shiyane?
+Or a bike ride around the rural roads?
+You may like to download and enjoy Sarah’s Diary the account of one couple who spent a week with us.

 Horsepower at Rorke’s Drift